CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/1b3d589b-28e2-4723-8f49-4938366bd700" width="350"/> In the diagram, where the Earth is depicted as an ellipse, we can see two ways to define the latitude of the point $P$.
 The *geocentric* latitude is given by the angle $PCE$, and the *geodetic* or *geographical* latitude given by the angle $POH$, where the line $OP$ is perpendicular to the tangent at $P$, $PT$.

 When one refers to latitude, usually one is referring to the *geodetic* (*geographical*) latitude ($\phi$).
-For geographical reasons, when mapping the Earth, this definition of latitude is more convenient.
+This is the value of latitude we used in chapter $6$.

-However, with astronomy, often the geocentric latitude ($\phi'$) is more convenient.\
+However, the geocentric latitude is more convenient in some situations.\
 So, given a geodetic latitude, how do we find the geocentric latitude?

 <br/>